prasha-au/pico-ringer/README.md

 The easiest way to develop is to use `mpremote` to mount the src folder.

-To being clear out the `main.py` file and reboot.
+To begin clear out the `main.py` file and reboot.
 This allows you to use other commands without interference.
 ```python
 import os
 os.remove('main.py')